ggailey777/functions-quickstart-python-azd-sql/README.md

 This function receives HTTP POST requests and writes the payload to the SQL database using the SQL output binding.
 The key environment variable is:

-- `SqlConnection`: The connection string for the Azure SQL Database
+- `AZURE_SQL_CONNECTION_STRING_KEY`: The identity-based connection string for the Azure SQL Database loaded from app settings or env vars

 **Source code:**
 ```csharp